- What Is English Language?

 Note: The study design contains a metalanguage list for Units 1 & 2 and for Units 3 & 4.
 They’re pretty similar, except the Units 3 & 4 list includes several new features, such as the addition of patterning (phonological, syntactic, and semantic), as well as a significant addition to the discourse subsystem (coherence, cohesion, features of spoken discourse, and strategies of spoken discourse).

 AoS1 is called ‘the nature and function of language’.
 You’ll learn about the functions of different types of texts, the differences between spoken and written texts, how situational and contextual factors can influence texts, and most importantly, you’ll learn about metalanguage as per the Units 1 & 2 metalanguage list.

 Area of Study (AoS2)

 AoS2 is called ‘language acquisition.’
 Here, you’ll learn about theories various linguistics and sociologists have proposed regarding how children acquire languages.
 Furthermore, you’ll also cover how second languages are acquired.
 One of the most important skills you’ll pick up in this AoS is how to apply metalanguage in discussions and essays.

 English Across Time’, will provide you with a historical context for how we have achieved the form of English that we use today.
-You’ll learn about the processes which led to the development of Modern English from Old English, the changes this had on all the subsystems, and the various attitudes that are held towards linguistic change.
+You’ll learn about the processes which led to the development of Modern English from Old English, the changes this had on all the subsystems (learn about the syntax subsystem here), and the various attitudes that are held towards linguistic change.

 ‘Englishes in contact’, you will learn about the processes which have led to the global spread of English, the intersections between culture and language, and the distinctive features of pidgins, creoles and English as a lingua franca.